HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 {{ figure_markup(
   image="picture-format-usage-by-type.png",
   caption="Picture format usage by type.", description="Bar chart showing picture format usage by image type.
 WebP is dominate usage used by 83.29% of picture elements on desktop (84.64% on mobile).
-Next is JPG used by 4.84% and 4.83% respectively, followed by PNG at 18.18% and 17.46%, Gif at 0.53% and 0.53% and AVIF doesn't register above 0 for either client.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=775091522&format=interactive", sheets_gid="1719719920", sql_file="picture_format_distribution.sql"
+Next is PNG at 18.18% and 17.46%, followed by JPG used by 4.84% and 4.83% respectively, and then Gif at 0.53% and 0.53% and AVIF doesn't register above 0 for either client.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=775091522&format=interactive", sheets_gid="1719719920", sql_file="picture_format_distribution.sql"
   )
 }}

-{# TODO Analysts this doesn't sound right?
-Is this the format chosen?
-That would make sense as we crawl as Chrome so it will prefer WebP over others, but if not then I'm very dubious about these stats.
-Can we double check? #}
+We see that WebP is the dominante usage across `<picture>` elements, followed by PNG and JPG is only 4.83% of `<picture>` usage.

+<p class="note">Note our crawler crawls as Chrome which supports WebP, but if using anoither browser which does not support this then you will see different results.</p>

 Here is an example of the markup syntax that could be used to offer multiple format variants: